tanyaweaver/python-dev-accelerator/_sources/assignments/doubly_linked_list.txt

 your list, write the test that demonstrates it first, then implement the feature.

-Update the README to include this new structure.
+Update the ``README.md`` to include this new structure.
 In particular, add a paragraph explaining different use-cases where the singly or doubly-linked list might be more appropriate.